Generic selectors

 As we used multiple modes such as video, discussion, images and pamphlet along with approaching each participant in person, this must have addressed most of the concerns resulting in the significant increase in acceptance.
 Educational pamphlet developed for this study may be helpful for providers to guide patients in clinical settings and stakeholders in community settings.
 Similar to the study conducted by Pearl et al13, we didn’t find any significant association between socio-demographic characteristics and vaccine acceptance.
 This may be due to the selection of participants from a setting with less diverse characteristics.

 However, vaccine acceptance attitude may not necessarily convert into vaccinating behaviour.
-Several factors can influence vaccine acceptance: accessibility, convenience, financial barriers, follow-ups, health literacy, etc. It needs to be assessed later on by follow-up.
-Similarly, vaccine acceptance cannot be confirmed unless it translates into actual vaccine uptake – a fact that needs long-term follow-up to see how the vaccine coverage peaks once vaccine rollout happens.
+Several factors can influence vaccine acceptance: accessibility, convenience, financial barriers, follow ups, health literacy, etc. It needs to be assessed later on by follow-up.
+Similarly, vaccine acceptance cannot be confirmed unless it translates into actual vaccine uptake – a fact that needs long-term follow up to see how the vaccine coverage peaks once vaccine rollout happens.

 Strength and limitations